input-output-hk/ouroboros-leios/Logbook.md

   voting) and check for problems in simulation.
 - Run larger simulations and extract measures of interest.

+### ALBA analyses and benchmarking

+Analysis and benchmarking of ALBA certificates for Leios has proceeded and is providing valuable results.

+- Parameters $\lambda$, $n_f$, and $n_p$ were varied.
+- Estimates of certificate size, time to build the certificate, and time to verify the certificate were measured.
+- Benchmarking is made with respect to the hash function used (Blake2s, SHA256, Keccak256, etc.)
+- SNARKifying the resulting certificate is being assessed.

+Similar results for Mithril certificates will be ready next week.
+Analysis of Musen will follow that.

+This all is a work and progress and values may change significantly in the future, especially as we understand the SNARKification better and investigate Musen.
+We'll also need a more elaborate catalog of these numbers, since there are many parameters and scenarios.
+In particular, if we use SNARKs, the proving times will be much higher but the certificates will be very small.
+We also haven't settled on VRF/KES votes vs empheral keys.
+Anyway, below are some recommended values for our December simulations:

+- Sortition: 50 ms
+- Votes
+    - Number: 500
+    - Size: 500 B
+    - Construction: 0.65 ms
+    - Verification: 0.15 ms
+- ALBA certificate
+    - Size: 75 kB
+    - Construction (aggregation plus proof): 200 ms
+    - Verification: 0.15 ms

 ### Draft of several sections of the first tech report

 We now have a full draft of several sections of the technical report.